 Customer loans (gross), net of impairments.
-Impairments correspond to the sum of "Impairments for debt securities", plus "Impairments for loans and advances - customers and other balances receivable", as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements", and in note 8 of the chapter "Notes to the Separate Financial Statements", deducted from the impairment relating to "Other balances receivable".
+Impairments correspond to the sum of "Impairments for debt securities", plus "Impairments for loans and advances - customers", as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements", and in note 8 of the chapter "Notes to the Separate Financial Statements", deducted from the impairment relating to "Other balances receivable".